querymx/querym/README.md

 ### Visualization

-Explore data visually with charting features (in progress).
+- ❌ Explore data visually with charting features (in progress).

 ### Cloud Integration

-Secure your connections and access them from the cloud (in progress).
+- ✅ Secure your connections and access them from the cloud

 ### Contribution